opensearch-project/opensearch-sdk-java/SECURITY.md

 Plugins for OpenSearch must match their version exactly the version of OpenSearch.
 Older version numbers are not compatible, so to resolve CVE in OpenSearch or in plugins - all components be re-released.

-Extensions version information is not tied to OpenSearch's version, extensions and OpenSearch are able to independantly release minor/patch versions to address CVEs.
+Extensions version information is not tied to OpenSearch's version, extensions and OpenSearch are able to independently release minor/patch versions to address CVEs.

 ## Configuration